SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 ## Installing SonarQube from the Docker Image

-See your SonarQube version below for instructions on installing the server from a Docker image.

-### SonarQube 8.2+

 Follow these steps for your first installation:

 1. Creating the following volumes helps prevent the loss of information when updating to a new version or upgrading to a higher edition: